-Especially the "Anti-Saloon League" was run very professionally by the lawyer Wayne B. Wheeler (1869-1927), who was very good at raising funds and financiers.
-The multiple millionaire and owner of the Standard Oil Company John D. Rockefeller (1839-1937), with a speech by Wheeler, donated $ 5,000.
-Through skillful lobbying, the ASL achieved that virtually no politician could afford not to commit to the League's goals (whether they were convinced of that is another matter).
-The success was that prior to the entry into force of Prohibition on 16 January 1920, previously in 33 of the then 48 US states alcohol, but to varying extents, was prohibited by law.
-The ban was actually ratified by many federal states only during the First World War, because this was dependent on referendums (so-called "Local Options").
-Taking into account the complicated legal situation in the individual states, more than half of the Americans were against alcohol prohibition when the war broke out in 1914.
+Especially the "Anti-Saloon League" was very professionally run by the lawyer Wayne B. Wheeler (1869-1927), who was very good at raising funds and financiers.
+The multiple millionaire and owner of the "Standard Oil Company" John D. Rockefeller (1839-1937) donated, impressed by a speech of Wheeler, 5,000 dollars.
+Through clever lobbying, the ASL achieved that practically no politician could afford not to commit to the goals of the League (whether they were convinced of this is another question).
+The success was that before prohibition came into force on 16 January 1920, alcohol had already been banned by law in 33 of the then 48 US states, albeit in varying degrees.
+However, the prohibition was not actually ratified by many states until the First World War, as this was dependent on referendums (so-called "local options").
+Taking into account the complicated legal situation in the individual states, more than half of the Americans were against an alcohol prohibition when war broke out in 1914.